dkrautschick/aiven/README.md

 ## Review the results of the Kafka console

-Now with some data in Kafka you can use the Kafka page to observe and review the content in the related topics In the sidebar of the Kafka service page you can open the "Topics" page and click on the topic you use in your script.
+Now with some data in Kafka you can use the Kafka page to observe and review the content in the related topics In the sidebar of the Kafka service page you can open the "Topics" page and click on the topic you've used in your script.

 ![Screenshot07](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot07.jpg)

+First you get an overview for the topic with some configuration possibilities.
+We are interested what is already in the queue so we click on "Messages"

 ![Screenshot08](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot08.jpg)

+On the "Messages" page you can review the existing messages.
+For refreshing the view just click on "Fetch Messages" and depending what you want to see tick "Decode from base64" to see the complete content in plain text for our example when you tick the drop down arrow on the message.

+As you can see the exmplae script is sending some messages with an unique ID, some x and y coordinates from a sensor and a timestamp with a date.

 ![Screenshot09](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot09.jpg)

+So now you have now a example Kafka setup with one topic and one producer sending messages.
+So far so good!

 ## Attach a InfluxDB and Grafana service for monitoring the Kafka setup